no-am-man/Pleasance/README.md

 ### 🏛️ Community Federation

 The Federation is the social fabric.
 It's where you find or form your tribe.
 Each community is a self-governing entity, created and owned by its founder.
 You can create a community around any interest—a language, a technology, a philosophy.
 Populate it with AI members to spark conversation or invite other sovereign individuals to join your cause.
 There are no central authorities here.

+### 🎨 AI Workshop

+The AI Workshop is a real-time, collaborative creative space.
+Anyone in the Federation can join and experiment with generative AI tools together.
+See who's currently in the workshop, generate 3D point-cloud art (SVG3D) from a prompt, and watch as the creation updates live for everyone.
+It's a shared sandbox for collective imagination.

 ### 📖 Nuncy Lingua